 Paul has a long history of skiing Alpine and Nordic.
 He started teaching Alpine Skiing at Winter Park and Mary Jane at the age of 15 and continued for 13 years.

 Ellie has been involved in the local Cross Country Ski Community as a Glacier Nordic Club Board member and President, fundraiser, and coach since moving to the valley in 2002.
 She discovered her passion for the sport, both Freestyle Skate and Classic in the early 1990s in Jackson Hole, Wyoming, where she competed in many ski marathons and trained with Nationally ranked skiers.
 A couple of highlights have been to compete in the Masters World Cup Races in 2008 and 2011 amongst nordic enthusiasts from around the world.
-She became a PSIA level I instructor in 2012, trained by Brenda Winkler.
-Ellie has coached the Junior Jets, has been an instructor at the Glacier Nordic Center and at the Izaak Walton Women’s Ski weekends.
+She became a PSIA instructor in 2012 trained by Brenda Winkler.
+Now a Level II instructor, Ellie has coached the Junior Jets, has been an instructor at the Glacier Nordic Center and at the Izaak Walton Ski weekends.
 Although her racing days are mostly behind her, she is passionate to share her love of the sport and pay it forward as an instructor and mentor!

 Stella Holt grew up in Whitefish, MT and learned how to cross country ski through the Glacier Nordic program.
 She started racing regionally and then nationally at age 13 and raced through school in Vermont at Middlebury College.
 After earning a degree Film and Media at Middlebury, she retired from racing and returned home to Whitefish to coach the Glacier Nordic Ski Team and to take over Great Northern Cycle & Ski with her boyfriend, Willie Hobbs.
 She loves mountain and road biking, alpine skiing, and working with young cross country skiers.